 How can we address this?

 Sustainable Development Goal 14 commits countries to united over what is a truly global responsibility – the protection of our oceans and the lives that depend on it.
 By 2020, countries commit to achieving the sustainable management of marine ecosystems, and in another five years, significantly reduce marine pollution of all kinds.
 This will require an international scientific partnership, regulation of harvesting and fishing, and enhance our research and knowledge on issues critical to the survival of life below water.

 India and Goal 14

-Over a third of India’s population – 35% — lives along its vast coastline and nearly half of this coast experiences erosion.
-More than one million people in 3,651 villages in India situated along the coast are employed in marine capture fisheries.
-According to India’s Fourth National Report to the Convention of Biological Diversity 2014, India has a long coastline of about 7,517 km in length which sustains and provides a source of livelihood to over 250 million people.
-India is the second largest producer of fish in the world and the second largest producer of inland fish.
+According to India’s Fifth National Report to the Convention of Biological Diversity 2014, India has a long coastline of about 7,517 km in length which sustains and provides a source of livelihood to over 250 million people.
+India is the second largest producer of fish in the world.
 The Indian government’s Sagarmala Project, also known as the Blue Revolution, is working to improve the state of India’s ports and coastlines.
 To conserve marine ecosystems, the government has undertaken a National Plan for the Conservation of Aquatic Eco-systems.
 Coastal and marine biodiversity protection is a key area of focus for India.